ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>4.
-10 Bad Habits to Break When Writing TypeScript - <a href="https://medium.com/javascript-in-plain-english/10-bad-habits-to-break-when-writing-typescript-3a05ba92a92b" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Reasons You Should Use TypeScript Instead of JavaScript as a Pro Developer? - <a href="https://medium.com/@CodingAdventure/10-reasons-you-should-use-typescript-instead-of-javascript-as-a-pro-developer-614f34d9c0d7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Awwwesssooooome`**
+✍️ **posted by `Coding Adventure with Emma`**

-<blockquote>As TypeScript continues to mature, some practices that once seemed reasonable may no longer be optimal.
-Below are 10 common bad habits in…</blockquote>
+<blockquote>While JavaScript remains a powerful and essential language, with TypeScript’s introduction, developers gained access to a language that…</blockquote>

 <h3>5.
 How ts-pattern can improve your code readability? - <a href="https://medium.com/@tauantcamargo/how-ts-pattern-can-improve-your-code-readability-d64996841646" target="_blank" rel="noopener noreferrer">link</a></h3>